hashicorp/vault/website/source/docs/agent/caching/index.html.md

 ## Functionality

+Caching of tokens and its associated leased secrets are applicable under the following scenarios:

-Caching is performed on tokens created by authentication requests proxied through the agent, as well as any leased secrets that these tokens generate as long as the secret creation request is also proxied through the agent.
+1. Caching is performed on tokens created by authentication requests proxied through the agent, as well as any leased secrets that these tokens generate as long as the secret creation request is also proxied through the agent.

-Similarly, caching also applies to any leased secrets created by the token generated from [auto-auth](/docs/agent/autoauth/index.html) if that's enabled.
+2. Similarly, caching also applies to any leased secrets created by the token generated from [auto-auth](/docs/agent/autoauth/index.html) if that's enabled.
+For this second case, the proxied request will use the auto-auth token if no token is explicitly provided (e.g. via the `X-Vault-Token` header).

 ### Eviction